Qarchue/roblox-state-notify-bot/README.md

 }
 ```
 - `TOKEN`: Enter the Bot Token you obtained from the Discord Developer Platform.
-- `Default_language`: Enter the name of the default language file you want (e.g., zh-TW).
+- `Default_language`: Enter the name of the default language file you want (e.g., zh-tw).

 ---